petaverse-cloud/pv-docs-site/docs/devices/6-returns-exchanges/3_extend-warranty.md

 - The Extended Hardware Warranty does not cover accidental damage, misuse, or unauthorized modifications to the covered products.

-- Petority reserves the right to determine the eligibility of products for warranty extension and may reject applications that do not meet the specified criteria.
+- WAGGURACY reserves the right to determine the eligibility of products for warranty extension and may reject applications that do not meet the specified criteria.

 ## Contact Us:

-For inquiries about the Extended Hardware Warranty or assistance with purchasing, please contact our customer service team at help@petority.com.
-We are here to help ensure your Petority products are protected for years to come.
+For inquiries about the Extended Hardware Warranty or assistance with purchasing, please contact our customer service team at help@wagguracy.com.
+We are here to help ensure your WAGGURACY products are protected for years to come.